-Vinyl (polyvinyl) shutters have become an increasingly popular choice over the years.
-Not only can they withstand moisture, they can sometimes be a cost-effective option.
+Vinyl (polyvinyl) shutters have become an increasingly popular choice.
+Not only can they withstand moisture, but they can also sometimes be a cost-effective option.

-At Shuttercraft, our Java shutters are made with a high-grade ABS (a type of plastic that is more hardwearing than vinyl).
+At Shuttercraft, our Java shutters are made with high-grade ABS (a type of plastic that is more hardwearing than vinyl).
 These are more suitable in a room that sees a lot of moisture.
-This could be a bathroom, or a room that has a persistent damp problem.
+This could be a bathroom or a room with a persistent damp problem.

 It’s possible to buy faux wood shutters made with synthetic materials to give the illusion of wood.
 At Shuttercraft, customers can choose between hardwood and MDF.
 The latter of these is less expensive but slightly less durable.
-It’s important to understand the differences between hardwood or MDF window dressings as each have their own merits.
+It’s important to understand the differences between hardwood and MDF window dressings, as each has its merits.